Taking Time Off

 - Leave Request Timeline: See the Leaving webpage for important details on how to submit a leave of absence request.
 If possible, students should request a leave of absence by November 15 for a Spring semester leave of absence, or by April 15 for a Fall semester leave of absence.
 However, leave requests are possible after April 15 or November 15.

-- Return Request Deadlines: November 15 for a January term or Spring semester return, July 1 for a Fall semester return (April 1 recommended, if possible).
-See the Returning webpage for important details.
+- Return Request Deadlines: November 15 for a Spring semester return, July 1 for a Fall semester return (April 1 recommended, if possible).
+See the Returning website for important details.